Use as REST API

 And this is cURL representation for it:

-You have to pass ‘Authorization’ header with an API access key and specify send the rest of parameters in the body of the request.
-You can find the description of parameters in API reference.
+You have to include the ‘Authorization’ header with your API access key and send the rest of the parameters in the body of the request.
+You can find the description of parameters in the API reference.

 Once the job is created the method returns response message ‘Accepted’ with the code ‘202’.
 It means the job has been created and site creation operation is in progress.
-There is ‘Location’ header present in the response.
-It contains URL where the result of job execution will be available.
-This is the example response:
+There is a ‘Location’ header presented in the response.
+It contains URL where the result of the job execution will be available.
+Here’s an example response:

 {